How to Take the Next Step to Success

 Try not to compare yourself to others, everyone else has their journey and yes they may "seem" to be running every day, doing huge miles and achieving all the time, but the social media world isn't real life and it's your journey nobody elses.

-Set yourself a long term goal, nothing too unrealistic, a 10k in the summer, the GSR in October, but also be flexible as there will be certain points in your running journey where your fitness levels will drop off, you simply can't achieve a PB on every run, so cut yourself some slack, run because you enjoy it and don't be frightened to take a week off, this will be beneficial in the long term.
+Set yourself a goal, nothing too unrealistic, and be as flexible as possible there will be certain points in your running journey where your fitness levels will drop off, you simply can't achieve a PB on every run, so cut yourself some slack, run because you enjoy it and don't be frightened to take a week off, this will be beneficial in the long term.

-I've written a 8 week plan to help you build a base with a view to you doing another parkrun, this isn't set in stone, it's just a focus, the aim to to run consistenly over the next fours weeks so that you don't get injured while your body adapts to your new habit.
-Remember your training age is still only 8 weeks old :)
+I've written a 8 week plan to help you build a base with a view to you doing another parkrun, this isn't set in stone, it's just a focus, the aim to to run consistenly over the next few weeks so that you don't get injured while your body adapts to your new habit.
+Remember your training age is still very young.

 Run 1 Run 2